 Berkeley’s Cesar Chavez Park is a wonderful place.
-Chavezpark.org is the voice of the Chavez Park Conservancy, a new nonprofit community of people who love the park.
+Chavezpark.org is the voice of the Chavez Park Conservancy, a nonprofit community of people who love the park.
 The Conservancy fills the long-standing need for an organization dedicated to the whole of the park, all 90 acres of it.

-Conservancy Members are curious about the many features of the park, and educate themselves about its attractions and issues.
+Conservancy activists are curious about the many features of the park, and educate themselves about its attractions and issues.
 They may spread the word to their friends and larger publics.
 They may become advocates for park improvements, such as better bathrooms.